alphagov/government-service-design-manual/service-manual/domain-names/setting-up.md

 1. Service name, eg {service-name}.service.gov.uk
 2. DNS servers to delegate to (ask your technical team to see [the guidance on DNS delegation](/service-manual/domain-names/how-they-work))
-3. Date you need it by (at least 5 working days notice)
+3. Date you need it by (at least 5 working days' notice)

 If you are intending to use the "Managed DNS" product offered by Dyn, then you will need to give as much notice as possible, as Dyn is currently used to manage the main service.gov.uk DNS domain.
 Dyn requires a signed letter of authorisation from GDS and work on their systems in order to